btkrausen/hashicorp/terraform/Hands-On Labs/Section 10 - Understand Terraform Cloud Capabilities/01 - Terraform_Cloud_Getting_Started.md

 # Lab: Terraform Cloud - Getting Started

 Terraform Cloud is HashiCorp’s managed service offering that eliminates the need for unnecessary tooling and documentation to use Terraform in production.
-Terraforn Cloud helps you to provision infrastructure securely and reliably in the cloud with free remote state storage.
-Teraform Cloud and it's self hosted counterpart Terraform Enterprise offer Workspaces, Private Module Registry, Team Goverenance along with Policy as Code (Sentinel) as a few of it's benefits.
+Terraform Cloud helps you to provision infrastructure securely and reliably in the cloud with free remote state storage.
+Terraform Cloud and it's self hosted counterpart Terraform Enterprise offer Workspaces, Private Module Registry, Team Goverenance along with Policy as Code (Sentinel) as a few of it's benefits.

 - Task 1: Sign up for Terraform Cloud
 - Task 2: Clone Getting Started Code Repository